Lin Mo woke up with his face pressed into dirt.

 Too slow.

-Lin Mo rushed him, ignoring the blade slicing into his side, and buried the dagger under the man's ribs.
+Lin Mo rushed him, ignoring the blade tearing into his side, and buried the dagger under the man's ribs.
+Hot blood spilled over his hands.

 Lin Mo laughed.